Cairns Gait and Posture Training

 How Does the Training Work?

-If you choose to train with me, either in person or online, the first port of call is a simple posture and movement assessment and a health questionnaire.
+If you choose to train with me, either in person, the first port of call is a simple posture and movement assessment.
 This lets me know specifics about you and I can tailor sessions for your particular issues.
 That being said, the practical side of the first few sessions will be the same for almost all of my clients.
 Even so, we are all different and it may take me a number of sessions to understand how you are moving.
 Although there will problems you know about, it is very likely there will be many that you don't.

 Learning how to do this yourself will be an important first step for many people, especially those who find it difficult to adjust their postural positioning.
 This is essentially self-massage or rolling.
 In my experience many people dabble a bit in it without really knowing how to do it properly and when they know how to do it, often don't.
 But for many of you, practicing it regularly will be incredibly helpful by itself and will greatly improve the process of learning to move more efficiently.
 See my blog post, "What is Myofascial Release and Why Should I do it?"

 Once we have got rid of some of the restrictions holding you back with some self-massage techniques, we then apply corrective exercises to set better movement patterns in motion.
-At first these positions and movements will seem alien and a very conscious effort will have to be taken to do them correctly, but after a while it will become part of your unconscious movement and posture.
+At first these positions and movements will seem alien and a very conscious effort will have to be taken to do them correctly, but step-by-step it will become part of your unconscious movement and posture.

 Learn how to move the way you are biomechanically evolved to move and you will feel the difference with reduced pain, greater range of movement, and improved efficiency and performance.